 Even after considering the strength of your profile, applying as an early-decision applicant increases your chances of being accepted to Middlebury.

-Applying ED can be a great way to demonstrate your dedication to Middlebury if you have your heart set on it.
+Applying ED can be a great way to demonstrate your dedication to Middlebury if your heart is set on it.

 The early decision has some drawbacks, like less time to complete your application, fewer options for financial aid, and the obvious inability to try out other colleges if you get in.